BHP Group Limited research snapshot

 BHP AI Trading Strategy Framework

 The BHP AI trading strategy is a general research framework, not personalized investment advice.
-It pairs technical levels with copper and iron ore prices, China demand, production guidance, operating costs, capital expenditure, Jansen milestones, debt, dividends, and free cash flow.
+It pairs technical levels with copper and iron ore prices, China demand and iron ore pricing pressure, FY2027 production guidance, operating costs, labor conditions at Port Hedland, capital expenditure, Jansen milestones, debt, dividends, and free cash flow.

 Trend-following setup

-Use a trend framework only if BHP reclaims and holds the cited 20-day average near $84.92 with confirming volume, stable copper and iron ore conditions, and reliable production guidance.
+Use a trend framework only if BHP reclaims and holds the 50-day average near $84.78 with confirming volume, stable copper and iron ore conditions, and reliable FY2027 production guidance.

 Mean-reversion setup

-If BHP retreats toward support without a structural decline in commodity fundamentals, compare the revised valuation with asset quality, balance-sheet capacity, and long-life copper optionality rather than buying solely because the stock is lower.
+If BHP retreats toward the $77.69 to $80.64 support zone without a structural decline in commodity fundamentals, compare the revised valuation with asset quality, balance-sheet capacity, and long-life copper optionality rather than buying solely because the stock is lower.

-Avoid treating every pullback as value if earnings estimates are falling, the iron ore cycle is deteriorating, or Jansen spending and timing worsen.
+Avoid treating every pullback as value if earnings estimates are falling, the copper grade decline is steeper than guided, China iron ore pricing pressure escalates, or Jansen spending and timing worsen.

 Fundamental monitor

-Track realized copper and iron ore prices, China steel indicators, Escondida and WAIO volumes and unit costs, FY2026 guidance, Jansen Stage 1 and 2 milestones, net debt, cash flow, capital expenditure, and payout decisions.
+Track realized copper and iron ore prices, China steel indicators and pricing pressure, Escondida and WAIO volumes and unit costs, FY2027 guidance, Port Hedland labor outcomes, Jansen milestones, net debt, cash flow, capital expenditure, and payout decisions.
+The next scheduled earnings release is August 17, 2026.

-Position sizing should recognize BHP as a diversified miner with commodity and project risk, not as a predictable bond substitute or a guaranteed dividend payer.
+Position sizing should recognize BHP as a diversified miner with commodity, project, and labor risk, not as a predictable bond substitute or a guaranteed dividend payer.

 Investment research summary